Svitlana-O-Blashchuk/finger_tapping_tasks/README.md

 ### 4️⃣ Complex Sequential Analysis (`4.
 Sequential complex.docx`)

 #### Task
-Participants are instructed to tap your fingers in sequence from the thumb to the pinky (Thumb → Index → Middle → Ring → Pinky) as quickly and accurately as possible.
+Participants are instructed to tap their fingers in sequence from the thumb to the pinky (Thumb → Index → Middle → Ring → Pinky) as quickly and accurately as possible.
 - Thumb index is 1
 - Index index is 2
 - Middle index is 3